IBM/kif/docs/index.md

 * KIF can be used to query Wikidata itself or other knowledge sources, provided proper mappings are given.

-* KIF comes with built-in mappings for [DBpedia](https://www.dbpedia.org/), [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/), among others; new mappings can be added programmatically.
+* KIF comes with built-in mappings for [Wikidata](https://www.wikidata.org/), [DBpedia](https://www.dbpedia.org/), [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/), among others; new mappings can be added programmatically.

-* KIF has full support for [asyncio](https://docs.python.org/3/library/asyncio.html).
+* KIF has full support for Python's [asyncio](https://docs.python.org/3/library/asyncio.html).
 KIF async API can be used run queries asynchronously, without blocking waiting on their results.

 ## Installation

-To install the KIF library, use:
+To install KIF, use:

 ```shell
 $ pip install kif-lib